fabyniemeyer/resume/fniemeyer.md

 Statistics & Bioinformatics.
 A few credits remain to be completed.

 **Bachelor of Science & Bachelor of Education Dual Degree in Biological Sciences**, Pontifical Catholic University of Minas Gerais (Brazil), 2007-2010
 Hours attended: 6631.
-Majors: Zoology and Environmental Education.
-Grade: 88 out of 100 points.
+Majors: Zoology & Environmental Education.
+Grade: 88/100 points.
 Transferred past credits to school.